Overview

 Swiftwater Rescue: VDEM has leveraged grant funds to develop a statewide swiftwater rescue program.
 Currently, 28 teams from across the state are working together to establish training, equipment, and deployment standards.
 This added capability will better prepare the Commonwealth for statewide flooding events.

-Air Operations: Over the past year, the VDEM Search and Rescue program has codified a statewide air operations manual that incorporates all aspects of aerial capability incumbent to a disaster (SAR, vertical hoist, damage assessment, logistics movement, etc.) This VDEM-led effort was coordinated with all entities providing air assets during a disaster, including the US Coast Guard, Army National Guard, Life-Flight, Civil Air Patrol and numerous drone operators.
-Knowing that disasters know no borders, contiguous states were also included to allow for seamless response across state lines and air deconfliction around political borders.
+Air Operations: The VDEM Search and Rescue Program has codified a statewide air operations plan that incorporates all aspects of aerial capabilities incumbent to a disaster (SAR, vertical hoist, damage assessment, personnel and commodity movement, etc.) This VDEM-led effort is coordinated with all entities providing air assets during a disaster, including US Coast Guard, Army National Guard, Civil Air Patrol, Department of Defense, and numerous other assets to include drone operators.